pulsejet/memories/docs/memories-vs-photos.md

 # Memories vs Photos

-Nextcloud comes bundled with an official "Photos" app.
+Nextcloud comes bundled with an official [Photos](https://github.com/nextcloud/photos) app.
 This page provides a brief feature comparison between Memories and Photos, and links some relevant issues in the Photos repository.

 ## Features in Memories missing in Photos